-Dividend calculator is a simple tool that let's you calculate how much money will you get from a dividend when you invest in a dividend-paying stock.
+This dividend calculator is a simple tool that lets you calculate how much money you will get from a dividend when you invest in a dividend-paying stock.
 This dividend calculator also serves as a dividend reinvestment calculator or DRIP calculator (Dividend ReInvestment Plan).

 What is a dividend? – Dividend definition

-The important, unchanging part of the dividend definition is that dividends are paid out per share of the stock.
+The essential, unchanging part of the dividend definition is that dividends are paid out per share of the stock.
 For example, if a company pays out $5 dividends quarterly, and you own 20 shares in this company, you will receive $100 in dividends quarterly.

 How to calculate dividend yield? – Dividend yield formula

-Now, that you know "what is a dividend" let's go into more detail.
+Now that you know "what is a dividend", let's go into more detail.
 The thing about stocks is that they can vary greatly in value – some may cost a couple of dollars while others reach prices in the hundreds.
-We also know from the dividend definition that dividends are paid on a per share basis.
+We also know from the dividend definition that dividends are paid on a per-share basis.
 This would make comparing dividends hard; investing the same amount of money in two different dividend-paying stocks can result in vastly different returns on investment depending on the stock price, even if the amount of paid dividend is the same.

-That is where the dividend yield formula come in handy.
+That is where the dividend yield formula comes in handy.
 This equation is a practical measure that expresses the annual amount of how much you get back towards your original investment as a percentage, making comparisons easier.
 You could also describe the dividend yield as the ratio of a company's annual dividend to the company's share price.
 Check below to learn how to calculate dividend yield:

-dividend yield = annual dividend / stock price * 100%
+dividend yield [%] = annual dividend / stock price × 100

 There is another reason why the dividend yield value is useful.
-As it is a percentage value, we can use the dividend yield value to calculate dividend payouts in the same way that we would calculate interest rate.
+As it is a percentage value, we can use the dividend yield value to calculate dividend payouts in the same way we would calculate the interest rate.

 How to calculate dividends – Dividend reinvestment calculator

 When buying stocks, and those specifically with dividend payments, it is common practice to reinvest – i.e., buying even more shares with the money you get from the dividends.
 That is why some people may refer to the dividend calculator as dividend reinvestment calculator.
-Some companies also offer DRIP opportunities (Dividend ReInvestment Plans).
+Some companies also offer DRIP opportunities (dividend reinvestment plans).
 In such cases, instead of getting dividends from the company, it automatically gets reinvested into more shares, hence the other name of our tool – the DRIP calculator.

-The other, more important, implication when reinvesting is that dividends are compounding meaning they are added back to the initial invested amount.
+The other, more important, implication when reinvesting is that dividends are compounding, meaning they are added back to the initial invested amount.
 In simple terms, it means that if you use your dividends to buy even more shares, you will receive a greater amount the next time your dividend pays out because you have more shares, and so on.
 This allows us to calculate dividends by using the mathematics already set out when calculating compound interest.

 In this case, the formula for dividend reinvestment is as follows:

-- r - the dividend yield (in decimals)
+- – Dividend yield (in decimal form);

-If those calculations seem a bit overwhelming, fear not, this is what our calculator is here for!
-In the next section we will show you how to calculate dividend payouts step by step.
-You might also be interested in our APY calculator which calculates annual interest yield.
+If those calculations seem a bit overwhelming, fear not.
+This is what our calculator is here for!
+In the next section, we will show you how to calculate dividend payouts step by step.
+You might also be interested in our APY calculator, which calculates annual interest yield.

 How to calculate dividend payout – dividend example

-In the paragraph below we present a quick explanation of the variables used in our calculator:
+In the paragraph below, we present a quick explanation of the variables used in our calculator:

-- share price is the price of a single share in a company,
+- Share price is the price of a single share in a company.

-- money invested is the total amount of money invested in shares of the company,
+- Money invested is the total amount of money invested in shares of the company.

-- number of years is the duration of the investment,
+- Number of years is the duration of the investment.

-- compound frequency means how often the dividends are added to the money invested,
+- Compound frequency means how often the dividends are added to the money invested.

-- final balance is the total sum of money at the end of the investment,
+- Final balance is the total sum of money at the end of the investment.

-- profit from dividends is the amount of money gained from company payments.
+- Profit from dividends is the amount of money gained from company payments.

-Let's see how to calculate dividend payout with this dividend example: assume you want to invest a $1000 in a dividend-paying stock for two years.
+Let's see how to calculate dividend payout with this dividend example: assume you want to invest $1000 in a dividend-paying stock for two years.
 The dividend is compounded yearly, meaning it is added each year and used to buy new stock.